Tofoillote/Osoyoo-Mecanum-Robot/README.md

 # Osoyoo-Mecanum-Robot
-Arduino coding and android APK code to make this thing work a little better
+my Arduino coding and android APK code to make this thing work a little better

 This code is shared under Creative Commons License : CC-BY-SA-4.0